dart-lang/http/pkgs/http/README.md

 | [`package:fetch_client`][fetch] — [`FetchClient`][fetchclient] | Web | Dart, Flutter | ✅︎ | ✅︎ | ✅︎ |

 > [!TIP]
-> If you are writing a Dart package or Flutter pluggin that uses
+> If you are writing a Dart package or Flutter plugin that uses
 > `package:http`, you should not depend on a particular [`Client`][client]
 > implementation.
 Let the application author decide what implementation is
 > best for their project.
 You can make that easier by accepting an explicit